 Expose yourself to randomness.
 Do crazy things

 Crazy in this case is not synonymous with stupid.
 Proactively try to expose yourself to things you wouldn’t normally do.
-For example, during the Summer I went axe-throwing.
+For example, I went axe-throwing in the summer.
 I would never do this normally, and in fact it reaffirmed a valuable lesson.
 When throwing an axe at a target, it does not matter how hard you throw it.
 If the technique is wrong, the blade of the axe will not sink into the target.
 It will just deflect pathetically onto the ground.
 This was an illustrative reminder that a brute force approach is often not the way forward.
 Instead, meticulous planning and strategising followed by a swift execution will win every time.